WEBSITE OF DALE L. ROLLINGS, AUTHOR

 What would you do for an unfathomable amount of money?

 Or, put another way, what amount of money would it take to get you to do something you would not consider otherwise?
 The cynic says that “everyone has a price”, and that, given enough money, anyone would do anything.

 Do you believe that?
 Well, that is the underlying theme of “The Trunk”, a novel that explores what people will do if they are given enough money?
 Hugo and Frieda Jurgens are put to the test.
 What will it take to get them to commit minimal crimes with a low likelihood of being caught?
 Where does weighing the risks of being caught at an illegal act get measured against the successful rewards of pulling off the crime?

-What then, if the task is ratcheted up?
+What then, if the task and the reward were ratcheted up?
 More risk- more reward?
 At what point do we say, ”No, I won’t do that, at least for that amount of money.”
 Hugo and Frieda reach that point, but the reward gets increased, and the temptation is multiplied.
 The limits of their restraint are tested, and they lower their bar of resistance as the price goes up despite an increase in the risk of being caught.
 Does the offer of money dissolve the concern for the risk of danger- even to the point that it could cost them their lives?
 What they are asked to do is much simpler than, say, an armed robbery of a convenience store or a gas station, but the rewards are much greater.